So what’s lacking in the humanities? Roger Scruton has some keen insights:

 On another note: Despite the importance of beauty, the refinement of our experiences through poems and prose, the difficult work of cultivating”taste” for ourselves as well providing a rite of passage for our youth: Aren’t we still attaching the humanities to something else?

 We know the humanities will never be a science.
 Politics is always in conflict with the arts.
 Much philosophy is indifferent to the humanities at best.
-In fact, Plato banned them from his republic (good overview here).
+In fact, Plato was quite suspicious of their influence on the republic (good overview here).

 Just some food for thought.